mwoodervin/mwoodervin/README.md

 ### Hi there 👋

 Thanks for stopping by.
-I'm working my way through a full-stack web development bootcamp, focused on building my coding skills.
+I'm working my way through a full-stack web development bootcamp.
 Have a look at my projects and feel free to reach out with ideas.

 Look forward connecting!